How Much Can You Afford to Spend in Retirement?

 Note: Keep in mind that depending on the type of account the money is withdrawn from, you may owe income or capital gains taxes.

-Critique: Much like the 4% Rule, it is important to remember that the 25x Rule is merely a rule of thumb and may not be a high enough estimate for your specific retirement plan.
-Additionally, this 25x figure does not account for inflation or changing market conditions
+Critique of the Keep It Simple 25x Rule: Much like the 4 percent retirement rule, it is important to remember that the 25x Rule is merely a rule of thumb and may not be a high enough estimate for your specific retirement plan.
+Additionally, this 25x figure does not account for inflation or changing market conditions.

 Method #4: Retirement Spending Smile

-Certified Financial Planner, David Blanchett set out to bust the retirement myth that retirees will spend the same amount of money year after year through their retirement.
+Much like Bernicke’s work, Certified Financial Planner®, David Blanchett set out to bust the retirement myth that retirees will spend the same amount of money year after year through their retirement.

 Blanchett believes that many retirement planning software models may be overestimating the cost of retirement and that retiree consumption does not increase annually by inflation.